 Title IX prohibits sex discrimination in federally funded education programs.
 The majority of courts to have considered this issue have stated repeatedly that sex discrimination laws such as Title IX and the Equal Protection Clause of the U.S. Constitution prohibit discrimination based on gender identity, including practices that bar students from using school restrooms and changing rooms consistent with their gender identity.
 While Title IX permits schools to maintain gender-segregated facilities, it requires schools to give students access to those facilities on the basis of their gender identity, regardless of whether or not they are transgender.
 Discrimination against transgender students therefore creates serious legal and fiscal risks for school districts.

 Schools’ legal obligations remain unchanged even after the withdrawal of the May 13, 2016 guidance from federal agencies.
-This guidance did not change the law or create new legal protections, and it did not change the meaning of Title IX..
+This guidance did not change the law or create new legal protections, and it did not change the meaning of Title IX.
 Rather, it was simply a clarifying document that advised schools on what the law already required, summarizing over a decade of case law and best practices from schools around the country.
 This means that rescinding the guidance did not alter transgender students’ legal rights under Title IX and the Equal Protection Clause of the Constitution to attend school free from discrimination.
 Federal law continues to require schools to treat transgender students according to their gender identity, including when it comes to restroom access.
 Similarly, the recent action by the U.S. Supreme Court to send a Title IX case involving a transgender student back to a lower court for review does not change the law.

-If you have any questions, please feel free to contact Harper Jean Tobin at hjtobin@transequality.org and (202) 642-4542, or Nathan Smith at nathan.smith@glsen.org and (202) 621-5815.
+If you have any questions, please feel free to contact Harper Jean Tobin at hjtobin@transequality.org and (202) 642-4542 or Nathan Smith at nathan.smith@glsen.org and (202) 621-5815.
 We also encourage you to consult the following additional resources for more information and answers to common questions about policies supporting transgender students:

 Examples compiled by the U.S. Department of Education of supportive practices and policies from schools across the country: https://www2.ed.gov/about/offices/list/oese/oshs/emergingpractices.pdf